Couturier, Laughton help Flyers rout Red Wings 6-1

-Robby Fabri scored for the slumping Red Wings.
+Robby Fabbri scored for the slumping Red Wings.
 They have lost eight in a row and are an NHL-worst 7-18-3.

+Detroit was within a goal and had outplayed the Flyers for much of the contest before Couturier scored his eighth with 11.9 seconds left in the second to make it 3-1.

 Hayes and Lindblom scored 30 seconds apart early in the third period, making it 5-1.
 Hayes’ goal was of highlight-reel variety, receiving a pass from Laughton through his legs before finishing with a backhander from close range 27 seconds into the third.